astridx/meinblog/sik/r/docker-compose/index.md

 ---
-title: "How to Docker Compose"
+title: 'How to Docker Compose'
-description: "Everything I have learned about Docker Compose for creating Docker images and multiple Docker containers as services with various purposes for one application ..."
+description: 'Everything I have learned about Docker Compose for creating Docker images and multiple Docker containers as services with various purposes for one application ...'
-date: "2020-02-18T03:56:46+02:00"
+date: '2020-02-18T03:56:46+02:00'
-categories: ["Docker"]
+categories: ['Docker']
-keywords: ["docker compose"]
+keywords: ['docker compose']
-hashtags: ["#100DaysOfCode", "#Docker"]
+hashtags: ['#100DaysOfCode', '#Docker']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />